-Shipping labels can be more confusing than they seem.
+Shipping labels are an essential part of e-commerce logistics, but can be more confusing than they seem.
 No matter the size of your store, if you get shipping labels wrong, things can quickly become costly, inefficient, and even prevent packages from being delivered.

 Whether you’re just starting to deliver your first products and you’re looking for more advice on how to do this, or you’ve been sending packages for a while, our guide to shipping labels doesn’t leave any stone unturned.